AndrewSales/XQS/README.md

 The `-b` options given below simply bind a variable; their order is not significant.

+The named example files used in the commands below are also included in this repository, alongside the command scripts.

 ### Evaluate

 Run `evaluate.bxs`, passing the locations of the XML document (`uri`) and the Schematron schema (`schema`):